8 Project Communication Tips for a healthy Working Athmosphere

-In this article I would like to share my experience in daily project communication.
+In this article, I would like to share my experience in daily project communication.
 I learned the tips I want to give during the last years and made, together with my fellow colleagues, good experiences with these.
-As project leader you need to find the balance between passing the clients’ requirements to the development team and coordinating all project issues.
+As a project leader, you need to find a balance between passing the clients’ requirements to the development team and coordinating all project issues.
 To be honest, this isn’t always easy.
-The following tips shall help to improve the project communication:
+The following tips shall help to improve project communication:

 1. Make Workshops and create Concepts

 Clients have requirements you have to understand first.
 The challenge is to reach a common level of knowledge and a common understanding of a requirement.
 Mostly the project participants made different experiences and have different views, a different technical understanding and use terms in different kinds of ways.
 This is a risk right at a project’s start and might lead to hampered project conditions.
 That’s why you should, depending on the possibility and the scope of the project, invite to a workshop at the beginning of a project.
 After the workshop and on the basis of a protocol you can create a technical concept.
 The benefits are quite obvious:

 - get to know the client personally